hm-aemy/hm-aemy.github.io/_posts/2025-12-23-chipUSM-summer-camp-2025.md

 #### Module 2: RTL Structure and Simulation

 Participants explored the RTL hierarchy of the digital systems, identifying key modules, interfaces, and design abstractions.
-Functional simulation was performed using Verilator, allowing students to validate behavior, inspect waveforms, and understand how functionality is verified at the RTL level.
+They also ran simulation using Verilator, allowing them to validate behavior, inspect waveforms, and understand how functionality is verified at the RTL level.

 #### Module 3: Logic Synthesis